 Monmouth County Expungement Lawyers

 A criminal record can affect your life in ways that you never anticipated.
-You may be disqualified from receiving financial aid for college, voting and carrying a firearm, and could have trouble finding a decent job.
-These days, anyone can potentially access your criminal record online—your friends, family, romantic partners, colleagues, prospective employers, landlords, insurance companies and adoption agencies—could all find out about your arrest and/or conviction.
+You may be disqualified from receiving financial aid for college, voting, carrying a firearm, and it could impact your ability to find a decent job.
+These days, anyone can potentially access your criminal record online.
 You have options.
 You can control the situation.
+If you are eligible, you can wipe the slate clean, in a way, avoiding the stigma of having a mark on your record.
 The experienced New Jersey expungement lawyers at Shebell & Shebell can help you clear your name.
+Contact our firm today.

 In January of 2016, the Governor of New Jersey signed into law a new measure designed to ease the path toward expungement of criminal records.
 If you were not previously eligible for an expungement, you may now be eligible under this new law effective April 18, 2016.